Posted on Leave a comment

 • Destroy your partner’s belongings?

-• Use blaming, shaming or guilt-tripping to control your partner?
+• Use blaming, shaming, or guilt-tripping to control your partner?

 • Act excessively jealous and possessive?